This article applies to:

 This sample illustrates using the PushNewFrame and PopFrame methods to control logging levels.

 The participant responds over a 10 second period per trial.
 Each response is logged on a new level.
-The response time for each press is recorded individually and logged in the data file.
+The RT for the first response is the elapsed time from Record.OnsetTime to the response; the RT for successive responses represents the elapsed time from the prior response.
+The response time for each press is recorded and logged in the data file.

 Calling the Context.PushNewFrame method increments the logging level frame of the Context.
 This call "drops down" to the next logging level.
 For example, if the current level name is "Block", then the Context.PushNewFrame would drop down to the next logging level, "Trial".